petstoreAPIs/PetStore-API-Documentation/README.md

 - `PUT /pet`: Updates the details of an existing pet record in the store.
 - `POST /pet/{petId}`: Updates the details of an existing pet record with form data.
 - `GET /pet/{petId}`: Returns the details of a pet when you provide the pet ID.
-- `GET /pet/findByStatus`: Returns the status of a pet; whether it is sold, available, or pending.
+- `GET /pet/findByStatus`: Returns the status of a pet; whether the pet is still available, sold, or the sale is pending.
 - `GET /pet/findByTags`: Returns the status of a pet through tags.
 - `DELETE /pet/{petId}`: Deletes a pet record when you provide the pet ID.
 ### Managing Store Records